01 of 40

-I was blessed to have the chance to take that Sunset Hollywood Tour a couple months later, even if the sun didn't cooperate with my photo plan.
 There's just nothing like the experience (the closest is probably a hot air balloon) of floating over the city in a quiet gondola with a 360 degree panoramic view.
 You can walk around to take advantage of the view in every direction.

 02 of 40

 This is the view looking northwest at Downtown Los Angeles from the Zeppelin Eureka.
 The Staples Center and LA Live are at the left edge of the photo.
 The Ritz-Carlton Los Angeles is the left-most tower.
 The white dot above that on the hillside is the Griffith Observatory.
 You can just barely make out the Hollywood Sign on the hill at the very left of the photo.Continue to 3 of 40 below.

 The Los Angeles Convention Center has 720,000 square feet of exhibit hall space and 147,000 square feet of meeting rooms with parking for 5,600 cars.
 It first opened in 1971 with expansions in 1993 and 1997.Continue to 4 of 40 below.